TauPi314/Thof/README.md

 npm run dev
 ```

-## Deployment

-The easiest way to deploy this project is through [Lovable](https://lovable.dev/projects/9c71fc2f-9092-4dc8-82c9-366252c789a0).
-Simply click on Share -> Publish.

-For custom domain deployment, we recommend using Netlify.
-Visit the [Lovable docs](https://docs.lovable.dev/tips-tricks/custom-domain/) for more details.

 ## Vision

 Thof aims to revolutionize how we create, distribute, and monetize digital content.
 By combining AI's creative potential with blockchain's transparency and security, we're building a platform where creators can collaborate without borders, audiences can discover innovative content, and everyone involved receives fair compensation for their contributions.